ysyk2021/the-art-of-effective-presentations-communicating-with-clarity-and-confidence-in-presentations/src/chapter-3-4.md

-Chapter 3: Developing a Presentation Mindset: Developing Empathy and Compassion Through Presentations
+Developing Empathy and Compassion Through Presentations
 =====================================================================================================

 Developing empathy and compassion is an important aspect of effective presentations.
 In this chapter, we will explore strategies for developing empathy and compassion through presentations.